retifrav/scraps/_linux/kubernetes.md

 kubernetes-bootcamp   NodePort   10.110.71.169   <none>        8080:31717/TCP   47h
 ```

-To assign a new lable to a pod:
+To assign a new label to a pod:

 ``` sh
 $ kubectl label pods "kubernetes-bootcamp-855d5cc575-zg97m" version=v1